About

 The hallucination problem.

-After watching court hearings clog up with citations no judge had time to verify, the founder set out to build a research engine that refuses to invent.
-Every authority cited has to exist, has to be retrievable, and has to come with its source.
+CommonBench began as a response to a specific failure mode: court hearings clogged with AI-fabricated citations no judge had time to verify.
+The founding constraint has never changed — every authority cited has to exist, has to be retrievable, and has to carry its source.

 Q4 2025 · Corpus v1